valdivia4/Deep-Learning-Lunge-Detection/README.md

  To use a model to label a new deployment, change to the Deep-Learning-Lunge-Detection/label_new_deployment directory.

  Place the unlabeled deployments in the unlabeled_inputs directory.
 The required formatting is the same as in the preprocessing stage, and you can view the synthetic data provided in the unlabeled_inputs directory for specifics.
-However, the naming scheme can be different from (inputs_0, inputs_1, etc.) that was required in preprocessing.
+However, the naming scheme can be different from the scheme (inputs_0, inputs_1, ...) that was required in preprocessing.

  Next, modify the indicated lines in label.py to pick which model to use and the correction model.
 These are the same lines as in the evaluation stage, e.g.